TomKrauss/pks-edit/doc/manual/sort.md

 - Selection Criteria - this can be used to "select the lines" that should actually be sorted inside the selected range.
 Optionally specify here a
   [regular expression](#regular-expressions) to select the lines, that should be sorted.
 The selection criteria can also be used to sort multi-line blocks in the file.
 To use this feature check the option `Bind to sort criteria`.
-PKS-Edit will now treat the lines matching the selection criteria as the head of a block of text up to the next line matching the selection criteria to be moved in the process of sorting in one piece.
+PKS Edit will now treat the lines matching the selection criteria as the head of a block of text up to the next line matching the selection criteria to be moved in the process of sorting in one piece.
 - Field Delimiter - specify one or more characters (you may use special syntax as in `\t` to name special characters) to be used to define key fields in the text.
 To sort a CSV format file for instance one would use ",;" as possible delimiters.
 To skip multiple separators (e.g. when a line contains fields